davenkin/andy-springboot-sample/ADRs/007-Domain event consuming.md

   might not work as expected because the event idempotency is based on event handlers' full class names, so choose carefully at the beginning.

 - One event can be consumed by multiple event handlers independently.
+- For EventHandler, do not rename or change package after created, because we rely on the fully qualified class name(FQCN) for checking if an event is already handled by a handler